 A study published in Psychological Science in 2008 found that certain inherited genes seem to account for 50 percent of our happiness.
 But even if your natural tendency is to be more down than up, you can make choices that will help you experience a brighter, happier life.

-Here are five of the main hormones and neurotransmitters, plus ways to boost them.
+Here are five of the main happy hormones and neurotransmitters, plus ways to boost them.
 However, if you feel consistently unhappy, see your doctor.

 This mood-boosting neurotransmitter was made famous by SSRI (selective serotonin reuptake inhibitor) antidepressants, which increase the brain’s serotonin levels.
 The most effective and natural way to boost serotonin is by exercising daily; that’s one reason a brisk walk does wonders for your mood.
 Just take 10 minutes out of your day and complete one of our resistance band workouts.

 This helps you to sleep well and prevents anxiety, irritability and mood swings.
-Levels drop as women enter perimenopause after age 35 or 40, and this can be accelerated by excess stress and unhealthy foods.
+Levels of this happy hormone drop as women enter perimenopause after age 35 or 40, and this can be accelerated by excess stress and unhealthy foods.
 Experts such as Dr. Sara Gottfried, author of The Hormone Cure, say taking care of yourself and eating right is your first defence for balancing hormones before trying hormone replacement therapy, including bioidentical progesterone and estrogen.
 Talk to your doctor to learn more.

-‘ Listening to music is a fabulous way to get a hit of dopamine: In a 2011 study published in Nature Neuroscience, McGill University researchers reported that listening to music you love (especially if it gives you ‘chills’) creates a boost in feel-good dopamine.
+Listening to music is a fabulous way to get a hit of dopamine: In a 2011 study published in Nature Neuroscience, McGill University researchers reported that listening to music you love (especially if it gives you “chills”) creates a boost in feel-good dopamine.

-‘ Carbohydrates increase serotonin levels, which partly explains why we crave sweet, starchy foods when we are feeling down.
+Carbohydrates increase serotonin levels, which partly explains why we crave sweet, starchy foods when we are feeling down.
 For the best mood boost with the least negative impact, choose healthy, high-fibre sources of carbs such as dense whole-grain bread or quinoa.